LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 You can filter log entries based on their message by typing part of the message in the "Message" text field.
-As you type you will notice the list updating itself based on the data you are entering.
+As you type you will notice the list updating itself based on the data you enter.

 Delete Log Messages